DynamicsUFPR/RecurrenceMicrostatesAnalysis.jl/docs/src/rqa.md

 ```

 !!! info
     When we estimate DET directly using this function overload, the library will automatically use a diagonal motif constrained shape.
-If you want to use a square shape, try:
-    ```@repl rqa
-    det = determinism(data, th; mode = :square)
-    ```

 ##  Laminarity
 The laminarity (LAM) can be computed with a method similar to determinism (DET).
 It is important to note that it can be done using two motif constrained shapes: `:square` or `:line`.